spiffe/spiffe.io/content/docs/latest/deploying/install-server.md

     $ kubectl get serviceaccount --namespace spire
     ```

-### Create Server Bundle Configmap, Role & ClusterRoleBinding
+### Create Server Bundle Configmap, Role & ClusterRole

 For the server to function, it is necessary for it to provide agents with certificates that they can use to verify the identity of the server when establishing a connection.